Darnold gives Vikings another gem with career-high 377 yards in 27-25 win over Packers

 Packers: WR Christian Watson (knee) was inactive.
 LB Quay Walker (ankle) missed his second straight game and CB Jaire Alexander (knee) was sidelined for the sixth consecutive game and the ninth time this season. … Two backups, FS Zayne Anderson and DE Brenton Cox, entered the concussion protocol during the game and did not return.

-Vikings: OLB Patrick Jones (knee) limped off after Packers TE Tucker Kraft delivered a low, diving block that drew loud boos after the replay was shown on the video board but no penalty.
+Vikings: Jones (quadriceps) was pulled in the fourth quarter as a precaution, O’Connell said. … OLB Patrick Jones (knee) limped off after Packers TE Tucker Kraft delivered a low, diving block that drew loud boos after the replay was shown on the video board but no penalty.

 Up next